-2.1 Scope.
-The following words and terms shall, for the purposes of this code, have the meanings given in this section.

-2.2 Interchangeability.
-Words used in the present tense include the future; words in the masculine gender include the feminine and neuter; the singular number includes the plural and the plural the singular.

-2.3 Terms defined in other codes.
-Terms used but not defined in this code but defined in the International Building Code, International Fire Code, Seattle Electrical Code, International Fuel Gas Code, Uniform Plumbing Code, or the American Society of Mechanical Engineers (ASME) Standard CSD-1 Controls and Safety Devices for Automatically Fired Boilers shall be used.
+- 2.1 Scope.
+The following words and terms shall, for the purposes of this code, have the meanings given in this Section 2. - 2.2 Interchangeability.
+Words used in the present tense include the future; words in the masculine gender include the feminine and neuter; the singular number includes the plural and the plural the singular. - 2.3 Terms defined in other codes.
+Terms used but not defined in this code but defined in the International Building Code, International Fire Code, Seattle Electrical Code, International Fuel Gas Code, Uniform Plumbing Code, or ASME Standard CSD-1 Controls and Safety Devices for Automatically Fired Boilers shall be used.
 When a definition is found here and in ASME CSD-1, the definition given in this code shall govern.

 2.4 Terms not defined.
-When a definition is not found below, the definitions of terms found in the codes and standards listed in Section 3.1 of this code shall govern.
+When a definition is not found below, the definitions of terms found in the codes and standards listed in subsection 3.1 of this code shall govern.